 6.60.1 Applicability to language

+What about tasks?
+Explain std::function A functor is a class that can be called like a throw-away parallel object.
+Can also use in lambda expressions.
+The creating thread can only retrieve results by using a shared variable or using explicit thread calls to

 A thread in C++ runs until completion, either a normal completion or as the result of an unhandled exception.
 There is no mechanism in the language to terminate another thread.
 If the threading model is POSIX or some other underlying paradigm, the underlying threading service calls can be used to terminate a thread.

 C++ threads use a fork-join model.
-This means that the initiating thread will wait for the completion of the initiated thread at the join place at the end of the scope that created the initiated thread.
+This means that the initiating thread will wait for the completion of the initiated thread at the join place at the end of the scope that created the initiated thread if a call to join the terminating thread has been made; otherwise the initiating task will have no indication of when the created thread completes.

 Programmed mechanisms can be constructed to cause another thread to complete or to raise an exception, such as setting a shared variable to a known state that the target thread reads and then terminates itself.

-If a thread terminates before it reaches

 Are there any language-defined ways to check on the progress of a thread or know if it is executable?
 Can always use underlying mechanism where available.
 Future mechanism provides for communication with the spawned thread to know if it terminated returning a value or returning an exception.